aesatchien/FRC2429_2021/README.md

 ## FRC2429_2021 - autonomous ramsete control using robotpy

-Stripped-down version of the 2020 Python code for our robot - it is basically simulated drivetrain that takes advantage of all of the robotpy simulation capabilities (2021 libraries).
+Stripped-down version of the 2020 Python code for our robot - it is basically a simulated drivetrain that takes advantage of all of the robotpy simulation capabilities (via the 2021 libraries).
 This is a work in progress (Jan-March 2021) designed to integrate the robot simulation of autonomous and pathweaver trajectories with jupyter notebooks testing our code.

 Clone the git and install on your own machine:
 Use "git clone https://github.com/aesatchien/FRC2429_2021.git" from the git bash (or any git aware) shell to download.